cbergmeir/cc2425/session4/README.md

 *Web service*

 The web service uses an image that’s built from the Dockerfile in the current directory.
-It uses the default port for the Flask web server, 5000, internally in teh docker compose network.
+It uses the default port for the Flask web server, 5000, internally in the docker compose network.
 It then binds the container and the host machine to the exposed port, 25144. **On the server, you need to change this port (25144) to a port that you have been assigned.**

 *Redis service*